client9/client9-website-2015/content/post/2016-02-23-docker-and-alpine-linux.md

 ## Why is Docker looking at Alpine

-Assuming it's true, there are some boring booking keep reasons why this makes sense and some more interesting long term reasons.
+Assuming it's true, there are some boring book-keeping reasons why this makes sense and some more interesting long term reasons.

 ### To Save Resources